zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Downloading-Orders-from-Shopify.md

 ### Status
 _Required_
-Set this option to 'Any' to download orders regardless of their status, or set this option to only download orders which have a particular status.
+Set this option to 'Any' to export orders regardless of their status, or set this option to only export orders which have a particular status.

 ### Zynk Settings
 See [Common Task Settings](common-task-settings).